CHIEF EXECUTIVE OFFICER

 REGIONAL NRM MANAGER

-Spencer joined the Cradle Coast Authority in 2011, delivering sustainable agriculture programs for the Cradle Coast farming community.
+Spencer joined the CCA in 2011, delivering sustainable agriculture programs for the Cradle Coast farming community.
 He has since become the Operations Manager and more recently the Regional NRM Manager, overseeing the NRM team and a suite of important environmental and agricultural projects.
 Spencer has a Bachelor of Engineering (Naval Architecture) and a Graduate Diploma in Environmental Manager as well as many years’ experience in management in both the travel and food industry.

 CORPORATE SERVICES COORDINATOR